super-dev-0113/tree-planting/README.md

 ## Opininon on API data structures

-First the data must be sorted by timestamp(increasing). <br>
+First of all the data must be sorted by timestamp(increasing). <br>
-The following timestamp must be a millisecond timestamp.
+Next, timestamp must be a millisecond timestamp.